Balfour’s Blanc de Noirs sees the light of day

-This latest addition, from the high quality and abundant 2018 vintage, will take its place in Balfour’s Vintage Collection, alongside the iconic Balfour Brut Rose 2017 and the Balfour Blanc de Blancs 2014.
+This latest addition, from the glorious 2018 Vintage, will take its place in Balfour’s Vintage Collection, alongside the iconic Balfour Brut Rose 2017 and the Balfour Blanc de Blancs 2014.

 Keys to the Balfour winemaking philosophy are the selection of special clones, planting by aspect and terroir, and hand-picking plot by plot.
 This precision harvesting and small-batch winemaking enables the team to identify individual parcels as stand-alone wines or to add complexity to overall blends.
 The Blanc de Noirs 2018 is no stranger to this approach.